RealisticFearYT/RealisticEngine/README.md

 ## Realistic Engine Team
 -SoyFear (Director, Programmer)

--BoyfriendPorts723 (Logo artist and animator for the engine)

 ## Build instuctions (Windows)
 If you want to compile the game, follow these steps:
 ATTENTION THIS ENGINE FOR NOW IS ONLY FOR WINDOWS AND ONLY 64 BIT